lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-13-Isabelle_influences.md

  \frac{\phi \quad \psi}{\phi\land \psi.} \label{conjI}
 $$

-Natural deduction may be contrasted with a [*Hilbert system*](https://en.wikipedia.org/wiki/Hilbert_system): one or two general inference rules, plus a system of axioms that typically combine connectives, as in
+Natural deduction may be contrasted with a [*Hilbert system*](https://en.wikipedia.org/wiki/Hilbert_system): one or two general inference rules, plus a system of axioms in which various connectives are jumbled up together, as in
 $(\neg \phi\to\neg\psi)\to(\psi\to\phi)$.
 In this particular Hilbert system, $\phi\land \psi$ is actually *defined* to denote $\neg (\phi\to\neg\psi)$.